 The main attraction on the Big Island is Volcanoes National Park.
 It has one of the most active volcanoes in the world.
 There are several things to see in the park, requiring a minimum of two to three days to see all the best sites.

 $25 for a 7-day pass

 $50 for an annual Hawaii tri-park pass, good at Volcanoes, Haleakala or Pu‘uhonua o Hōnaunau

 $80 for an annual Interagency pass, good at every national park in the United States

 Jagger Museum – Overlook to the Halema`uma`u crater which is fuming and at times lava is possibly seen.

 Ha’akulamanu Sulphur Banks – This 20-minute walk is through beautiful vegetation and nearby steam vents.

-Puʻu Puaʻi overlook – This overlook has spectacular views to the Kīlauea Iki crater and is the start to hike down into the crater itself.
+Puʻu Puaʻi overlook – This overlook has spectacular views of the Kīlauea Iki crater and is the start to hike down into the crater itself.